James Laughlin: Personal life

 Laughlin married three times.
 He was first married to Margaret Keyser for a decade; the couple had two children.
 In 1955, Laughlin married Anne Clark Resor, and with her also had two children.
 Laughlin met Gertrude Huston in 1945 at a Halloween dance party.
 Huston worked as a book designer and art director for New Directions.
 The pair married on December 5, 1990.
+He corresponded with literary critic and poet M. Bernetta Quinn.

 Laughlin died of complications related to a stroke in Norfolk, Connecticut, at age 83.